 Introduction: The Road Ahead

 There’s a certain romance to setting out on your own, whether it’s a road trip across the country or starting your own RIA firm.
 Both begin with a similar feeling: excitement mixed with uncertainty.
-The map isn’t always clear, and the road is bound to have its twists, but hey, that’s what makes the journey yours.
+The map isn’t always clear, and the road is bound to have its twists, but in the long run, that’s what makes the journey yours (and thrilling!).
 With the right tools and a clear plan, you’ll go far.
-Let’s map the plan and hit the road!
+Let’s map the plan and hit the road.

 Passing the Series 65 Exam is the first step in the whole process, since it grants you the legal right to offer investment advice, which is obviously vital for an RIA.
 It’s similar to a driving test for the financial industry: covering fiduciary duties, investing methods, and securities rules.

-OK, now that you’re licensed, let’s make your firm official.
+OK, now that your ADV forms are approved, and you’re licensed, let’s make your firm official by registering your team members who will serve as Investment Advisor Representatives (IARs).
 You should start by filing Form U4 through FINRA’s Central Registration Depository (CRD).
 Think of this step as registering your business on GPS—without it, no one can find you.
-Be meticulous, as even minor errors can cause delays; expect this process to cost $100–$300 and take 6 weeks maximum.
+Be meticulous, as even minor errors can cause delays.

 Choose Your Route